 As if we don’t have enough to worry about with COVID-19, the National Safety Council reports that traffic fatality rate spieks have occurred during the pandemic.
 This means that even some families not directly impacted by deaths due to the coronavirus are facing the anguish of burying their loved ones, often without even the solace of funerals.

 A new National Safety Council report shows that the number of motor vehicle fatalities per miles driven increased by 14 percent above the rate for March 2019, in large part due to cars speeding on the relatively open roadways.
 It is important to note that the report counts any person who dies as the result of a motor vehicle accident as a traffic fatality, including: drivers, passengers, bicyclists, and pedestrians.
-For this reason, the fact that more bicyclists and pedestrians have been up and about in their neighborhoods during this period has no doubt contributed to the elevated number of motor vehicle accident deaths.
+For this reason, the fact that more bicyclists and pedestrians have been up and about in their neighborhoods during this period has no doubt contributed to the traffic fatality rate spikes we’ve seen.

 Those whose relatives have died as a result of someone else’s negligence or recklessness on the road may be entitled to significant damages through a wrongful death claim.
 In the Los Angeles area, Compass Law Group, LLP, with impeccable credentials and a track record of success, is here to help.
 While filing a lawsuit will not undo the tragedy, it may cover medical bills and other related expenses and provide some sense of justice.

 As states across the country began issuing stay-at-home orders in March, fewer drivers were on the road.
 In addition, millions who lost their jobs, and millions more who were instructed to work from home, meant a much smaller number of commuting motorists.